 Everett Griner talks about Vidalia Onions in today’s Agri View.
 Everett tells us a little bit about what it takes to make a good crop of onions.

 The new crop of Vidalia onions is in the stores by now.
 A report from the grower region says it is a pretty good crop.
-That doesn’t mean all growers had a good year.
-Overall, the size and quality gets a good rating.
+That

 The Vidalia, like most other crops, is a labor intense crop.
 It takes a lot more than a man and a tractor.
 Weather is another important factor.
 What is important is getting the crop ready for market.
 It is not critical, but planting and harvest has a lot to do with the size.
 Don’t think size isn’t important.
 For growers it is.